 On the shelf

 A lack of space shouldn’t be a cause for stress, and there’s no need to panic if there’s no room on the floor.
 Plants are perfectly happy living the high life, and shelves mean you can fill up your home with greenery without using up your valuable living space.
 They’re particularly good for hanging plants, like the Lipstick plant, Ceropegia and Rhipsalis, since it gives them room to flourish.
 Find pots that will accentuate the plants’ colours and shapes, then fill in the gaps with succulents, ficuses and cacti.
-Then choose shelving that shows off the arrangement perfectly, making use use of height differences, and letting different plants shine on each level.
+Choose shelving that shows off the arrangement perfectly, making use use of height differences, and letting different plants shine on each level.
 Look for special plant racks, industrial cabinets, rack shelving or individual wall shelves — all will work magnificently.

 Not a wallflower